cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 # Scoop

 [Scoop](https://scoop.sh/) is a command-line package manager for Windows that simplifies the process of installing, updating, and managing software applications.
-Think of it as the Windows' version of [homebrew](https://brew.sh/).
+Think of it as the Windows' alternative to [homebrew](https://brew.sh/) or [apt-get](https://en.wikipedia.org/wiki/APT_(software))
-Scoop is much better than the default Windows installer/uninstaller.
+I think that Scoop is much better and than the default Windows installer because it's CLI friendly.
 It downloads and manages packages in a portable way, which means that it's not required to have admin rights to install anything.
 Once installed, Scoop places the applications in `~\scoop`.